tadashibashi/tbm2gbt/readme.md

 ## Last Remarks

+- For bug reports, please create a Github Issue.
 - Exporting with this tool overwrites the target file - please save backups of any direct edits you wish to keep at the export location before running the program.
 - This converter targets the [GB Studio music player](https://github.com/tadashibashi/gbstudio-mod-example), which is based on a fork of gbt-player, and will not play back accurately using a build from gbt-player's main branch.
-- For bug reports, please create a Github Issue.
+- Music in GB Studio 3 is noticeably faster, due to a change in timer speed by the developers.
+This causes a discrepancy where the music is slightly faster in-engine.
+You can adjust the music timer speed in GB Studio 3.2.1 by editing line 103 of assets/engine/include/music_manager.h, in function `music_setup_timer`, change the numbers `0x80u : 0xC0u` at the end of the line, to `0x78u : 0xBCu`